By Kacie Wedel

 Remember the importance of a solid support system, and if you find yourself without one, reach out to someone.
 Put on some fuzzy socks and warm Christmas pyjamas, hop on a zoom call with your friends, and hit the Christmas markets – virtually.

-2020 is finally coming to an end, can I get a hallelujah?
+2021 is coming to an end.
 Let us remember all that we have been through this last year and be grateful for the new year to come.
 I hope you have yourself a circular Christmas!